Close Icon

 The summit of Tryfan, a popular mountain in Snowdonia

-As a training ground for Sir Edmund Hillary, the first climber to reach the summit of Everest, Tryfan offers an exhilarating climbing experience.
+As a training ground for Sir Edmund Hillary, the first climber to reach the summit of Everest, Tryfan offers an exhilarating climbing experience and is one of the trickier Snowdonia mountains to ascend.
 Tryfan is located between the picturesque villages of Capel Curig and Nant Peris.
 The climb to its peak is tough, with each route involving some form of a scramble to the summit.

 To enjoy views of the towering Tryfan, without the strenuous climb, head for a gentle circular walk around Llyn Ogwen instead.
 Llyn Ogwen, home to one of our favourite walks in Snowdonia, is said to be the resting place of Excalibur and provides dramatic views of both Tryfan and the Glyderau.